 CAA Slow Down Move Over Day For Tow Truck Operators and First Responders

-Tuesday, May 9, 2023, is CAA Saskatchewan Slow Down Move Over Day, a special day of safety in observance and recognition of tow truck operators and first responders working on our highways, including police officers, paramedics, firefighters, highway patrol staff, and construction workers.
+Tuesday, May 14, 2024, is CAA Saskatchewan Slow Down Move Over Day, a special day of safety in observance and recognition of tow truck operators and first responders working on our highways, including police officers, paramedics, firefighters, highway patrol staff, snow plow operators, and construction workers.
 The second Tuesday in May annually, has been designated as CAA Saskatchewan Slow Down Move Over Day to bring attention to this important safety issue.

-“On a daily basis, we’re reminded of the dangers of our profession as first responders working to help motorists in need on Saskatchewan roads,” said Peter Kreis, vice-president, operations, CAA Saskatchewan.
+“On a daily basis, we’re reminded of the dangers of our profession as first responders working to help motorists in need on Saskatchewan roads,” said CAA Tow Truck Operator, Kurt Elmer.
 “Motorists must respect tow truck operators, who are working to help keep them safe.
-At the end of their shifts, they just want to return home to their loved ones.
-This is an important safety message to apply not just today, but every day."
+At the end of our shifts, we just want to return home to our loved ones.”

 Lona Gervais